Addiction is a disease in the brainstem area of the brain, the oldest part of the brain in terms of developmental history.

-The neurotransmitters form a neuronal network in the brain, which develops a complete life of its own and creates its own control.
+The neurotransmitters form a neuronal network in the brain which develops a complete life of its own and creates its own control.

-This control is outside of our willpower.
+This control is beyond our willpower.

 First of all, you must admit that you are ill and that you have a problem.

-Give me a call or send me an e-mail.
+Give me a call or send me an email.